Alexander Pierce: Mutant X

-In the Mutant X reality, Alexander Pierce along other S.H.I.E.L.D.
-Agents fought Havok and The Six (X-Men) atop the Statue of Liberty where S.H.I.E.L.D. planned to release the Legacy Virus to kill all super-human life.
+In the Mutant X reality, Alexander Pierce along other S.H.I.E.L.D. agents fought Havok and The Six (X-Men) atop the Statue of Liberty where S.H.I.E.L.D. planned to release the Legacy Virus to kill all super-human life.

 In other media

 Television

-Alexander Pierce appeared in the television film Nick Fury: Agent of S.H.I.E.L.D., portrayed by Neil Roberts.
+Alexander Pierce appears in Nick Fury: Agent of S.H.I.E.L.D., portrayed by Neil Roberts.
 This version is a British recruit assigned to the eponymous character following their exile from S.H.I.E.L.D. under Jack Pincer.

 Film

 Robert Redford portrays Alexander Pierce in films set in the Marvel Cinematic Universe.
-This version is the secretary of the World Security Council, Nick Fury's close friend, director of a Hydra cell within S.H.I.E.L.D., and the Winter Soldier's handler.
+This version is the secretary of the World Security Council, Nick Fury's close friend, director of a Hydra cell within S.H.I.E.L.D., and the Winter Soldier's handler (a role originally filled by Aleksander Lukin).